Are you a handmade skin care business that straight up STRUGGLES with writing effective call-to-actions for your online marketing?

 - If taking a poll that does require a written-out response, closed-ended questions convert better (do you like the scent of lavender?) than open-ended questions (what do you like best about the scent of lavender?).

 - Take the time to learn how to correctly automate email double opt-ins so that your subscribers don’t have to confirm their address in three million ways.

 22 Examples of Call-to-Actions for Your Skin Care Business

 1. Instagram: “New lip tint batch freshly poured and setting as we speak – snag yours now for the freshest product you’ll ever experience (LINK IN BIO)!!!”

-3. Website: On a sales page, it’s typical to see ‘Add to Cart’ or ‘Buy Now’ – if it fits your branding, consider changing it up with fresh prompts such as ‘Gimme Those Berry-Kissed Lips!’
+3. Website: On a sales page, it’s typical to see an ‘Add to Cart’ or a ‘Buy Now’ button – if it fits your branding, consider changing it up with fresh prompts such as ‘Gimme Those Berry-Kissed Lips!’

 4. Pinterest: “Lip tints are all the rage this year!
 Save this to your gifting boards and buy in bulk for all of the hard-to-shop-for ladies on your list: teachers, coworkers, babysitters, stocking stuffers, etc…you can even get them individually gift wrapped!”